mauromotion/Steam-Game-Picker/README.md

 ### Result page:

-Here you can click the title or the thumbnail of the game and get to its Steam page.
-There is also some useful information about the game here:
+Here you can click the title or the thumbnail of the game and get to its Steam store page.
+There is also some useful information about the game:
 - How many hours you've played the game for
 - The metacritic score
 - The various game's genres